 Feast of St. Nicholas

-The candy cane is also a treat often associated with Saint Nicholas.
+The candy cane is a treat also often associated with Saint Nicholas.
+It represents the shepherd’s crook he carried as a bishop.
 In some places, Saint Nicholas Day is celebrated with the blessing and sharing of candy canes.

 Open us to generosity of heart for those in need.

 Give someone a candy cane and brighten their day.